-Limitations of the methods suggested for the signal evaluation phase include uncertainty around appropriate risk intervals (potentially diluted associations due to outcome misclassification), potential upward bias from an AESI being a contraindication for vaccination in SCCS design, and challenges in defining an unbiased unvaccinated unexposed cohort, as contemporaneous unvaccinated persons during mass vaccination campaign may systematically differ from vaccinees (unknown direction of bias).
-Thus, upward or downward bias from unmeasured confounding cannot be ruled out by any one method, a limitation that may be remedied somewhat by the suggested triangulation approach.
-Limitations of using historical comparators in estimating expected AESI rates include potential time-dependent nature of the rates, seasonality, and secular trends in AESI diagnostic, coding, reporting, or treatment practices.
-Furthermore, the length of a risk period for some AESI is not known and will be based on biologically plausible assumptions.
+Limitations of the methods suggested for the signal evaluation phase include uncertainty around appropriate risk intervals, potential bias from an AESI being a contraindication for vaccination, and challenges in defining an unbiased unvaccinated unexposed cohort, as contemporaneous unvaccinated persons during mass vaccination campaign may systematically differ from vaccinees.
+Thus, unmeasured confounding cannot be ruled out by any one method, a limitation that may be remedied somewhat by the suggested triangulation approach.
+Limitations of using historical comparators in estimating expected AESI rates include potential time-dependent nature of the rates, seasonality, and secular trends in AESI diagnostic, coding, reporting, or treatment practices.20 Furthermore, the length of a risk period for some AESI is not known and will be based on biologically plausible assumptions.
+This study will assess the safety of Spikevax bivalent Original/Omicron BA.1 to the extent possible, noting that interpretability of the analyses may be limited if uptake is poor or follow-up insufficient.